TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 Perfect!
 Your work is all safe now.
-There are many things that can be done, from here;
+There are many things that can be done from here.

-Make sure to read carefully through all of these sections, exactly in the order they are presented.
+Make sure to read carefully through the following sections, DON'T SKIP ANY, and read EXACTLY in the order they are presented!

 ## Autosaves